minnojs/minno-quest/docs/basics/inheritance.md

 They are used both as a name for an element to inherit, and as a way to group several elements together.

 `sets` are defined using the `add<elementType>Sets` functions defined in the [API](../basic/API.html).
-Each element type has its own function (for example, `addQuestionsSets` for piQuest).
+Each element type has its own function (for example, `addQuestionsSets` for miQuest).

 ```javascript
 API.addQuestionsSet('likert', [